jac237/learn-R/Smoking/README.md

 > Who is more likely to smoke?
 What is the most popular type of tobacco?
 >
 > This data will allow you to look at the smoking habits of over 1000 participants.

+The data was first cleaned using python in the `data-cleaning.ipynb` notebook and then anaylyzed in the `r-analysis.ipynb` notebook.